 - Once you have mixed up your concrete, pour this concrete into the hole.

 - Get a piece of timber or something to push into the concrete (not your spirit level), and push the concrete about to keep it level about every quarter of the filling of the foundation.
 Repeat this until the concrete is about an inch from the top of the foundation.

 - Once you have the desired height of the concrete, use the timber to rest on top of the wet concrete and tap evenly throughout the foundation.
 At this point you will need your level to put on top of the timber, to see when the foundation is level.

 - Let the concrete set for 24 hours.

 - Clean your equipment and tools with water.
 If you don’t do this then the concrete will set on anything you have used.

-- You will need your bricklaying tools such as a bricklaying trowel, both spirit levels, tape measure, pencil, mixer or board, shovel, wheel barrow, and bricks.
+- You will need your bricklaying tools such as a bricklaying trowel, both spirit levels, tape measure, pencil, mortar mixer or wooden board (if mixing manually), shovel, wheel barrow, and bricks.